 You might be asking yourself, why do we care so much about poo?
 Well, when you leave a poo out in the open air of the bush, it doesn’t disappear as quickly as you’d think.
 Particularly in alpine areas, where it can freeze in the snow.
 When the snow melts later on, the poo is still there.

-When we leave poo in the wrong place in the bush, it can join the water cycle and enter rivers and streams, carrying bacteria close to where we drink, eat or swim.
+When we leave poo in the wrong place in the bush, it can join the water cycle entering rivers and streams, carrying bacteria close to where we drink, eat or swim.
 This makes everyone very sick.
-Faecal contamination can kill people.
+Faecal contamination can actually kill people.

 Most popular trails in New Zealand will have a bathroom at the trail-head carpark.
 There may or may not be additional toilets along the trail, so when you see a toilet, go.
 You never know when you’ll find another one.
 These toilets are likely to be what we call a ‘long-drop’ or pit-style toilet.
-It’s essentially a deep hole in the ground with a plastic, privacy-shack built around it.
+It’s essentially a deep hole or a containment system in the ground with a plastic, privacy-shack built around it.
 There’ll be a built-up toilet seat to sit on, with a lid to close behind you.
 The shack should have a lockable door and toilet paper – but this is not always guaranteed, so pack compostable toilet paper just in case.
-There won’t be any water supply or electricity to these toilets, so flushing your business and washing your hands afterwards is not a possibility.
+There won’t be any water supply or electricity to these toilets, so being able to see clearly, flushing your business and washing your hands afterwards is not always guaranteed.
 A small tube of hand sanitiser is your best friend.

 There are rules as to what can go down one of these long-drop toilets.
 If it’s not number 1’s or number 2’s, don’t leave it there.
 Anything other than number 1’s and number 2’s must be bagged and carried back out with you.
 Take a few cornstarch bags and a plastic container with a screw-top lid and dispose of these items properly when you’re back at home.